colelawrence/decipad/apps/docs/docs/advanced-concepts/lookups.md

 ## Cashflow positive for the month

-For FP&A models you often need to:
+For FP\&A models you often need to:

-* Calculate growth based on previous months
+- Calculate growth based on previous months
-* Find the point in your model where you break even
+- Find the point in your model where you break even

 You can achieve this using `lookup`, `previous`, and `next`.